Remote sensing and faithful quantum teleportation through non-localized qubits: Abstract

 \section{Abstract}

 One of the most important applications of quantum physics is quantum teleportation, the possibility to transfer quantum states over arbitrary distances.
-In this paper, we address the idea of remote magnetic sensing in a teleportation scenario with topological qubits more robust against noise.
+In this paper, we address the idea of remote sensing in a teleportation scenario with topological qubits more robust against noise.
 We also investigate the enhancement of quantum teleportation through non-local characteristics of the topological qubits.
-In particular, we show that how this nonlocal property, help us to achieve near-perfect quantum teleportation even with mixed quantum states.
-Moreover, the important role of non-Markovianity as a resource for quantum teleportation is discussed.
+In particular, we show that how this nonlocal property, helps us to achieve near-perfect quantum teleportation even with mixed quantum states.
 Considering the limitations imposed by decoherence and the subsequent mixedness of the resource state, we find that our results may solve important challenges in realizing faithful teleportation over long distances.